 Then again, if you’re after top-tier data speeds and coverage, you’ll most likely head straight to one of the “big three” in the first place.
 If super-fast data doesn’t matter, or you don’t mind if your phone’s signal meter occasionally doesn’t show five bars, you can save a bundle by trying out one of these alternative providers.
 Let’s take a look at a few of them, along with our picks of the best value plans.

-Now five years old and going strong, amaysim is a popular choice
+Still going strong, amaysim is a popular choice

 if you’re looking for hassle-free, easy-to-understand plans, unlimited talk and text, and generous data allowances that won’t break the bank.
 Operating on the Optus 4G Plus network, their big point of difference is a firm emphasis on international calling. amaysim phone plans